jumiknows/AleasatV2/san-antonio/README.md

 # San Antonio

-San Antonio is a serial terminal and test interface for the ALEASAT OBC firmware.
+San Antonio is a GUI for interacting with the ALEASAT OBC firmware.

 Documentation can be found on the [wiki](https://wiki.aleasat.space/en/space-segment/cdh/san-antonio)